 Bar Support Program

-To enhance the traditional program of law study, TU College of Law offers a bar support program to students in their final semester of law school.
-Enrollment in this program is part of the 3L professionalism requirement and required for graduation.
-This program specifically addresses the mechanics of taking a bar examination, as well as provides a substantive review of courses tested on the bar exam.
-Although this assistance does not replace the bar review program every student should take after graduation in preparation for the bar, the program combines outside commercial bar preparation courses and TU Law-directed workshops to give students a head start.
+To enhance the traditional program of law study, TU College of Law offers a bar support program to its students.
+As part of the 3L professionalism requirement and a prerequisite for graduation, students will take the one credit hour “Strategies & Skills for Bar & Practice” (“Bar Skills”) course in their final semester of law school.
+A full-time faculty member of the College of Law teaches this course utilizing study materials furnished by BARBRI.
+The course specifically addresses the mechanics of taking a bar examination and provides a substantive review of three (3) subject areas tested on the bar exam.
+Although this assistance does not replace the bar review program every student should take after graduation, it gives students a head start and provides knowledge of what it takes to succeed on the bar exam.

-TU Law has engaged BARBRI to provide seven sessions (14 contact hours) of early bar prep that is delivered in a live online classroom experience.
-In the course, students learn and master the skills necessary for success on the bar exam and in the practice of law.
-Students focus in discrete legal reasoning skills, including:
+In the Bar Skills course, students learn and begin to master the skills necessary for success on the bar exam and in the practice of law.
+Students focus on discrete legal reasoning skills, including:

 - Issue identification

-- Separating relevant facts from your relevant facts based upon the call of the question
+- Separating relevant facts from distractor facts based upon the call of the question

 - Clearly articulating a specific rule of law